Atophite/gem-finder/README.md

+# GO TO https://atophite.github.io/gem-finder/ TO PLAY THE GAME

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.